Marywood University will accept resumes for the graduate assistantship positions below until February 14, 2013.

 Admissions-Ms. Deidre Jones (full-time)

-This position is a Full-Time Graduate Assistantship to provide administrative assistance and materials research and collection related to the development of a new Materials Resource Center in the School of Architecture.
-Because the Interior Architecture Program focuses on the impact of materials on interior environments, this Center will be a major teaching/learning resource for our students and faculty.
-In addition, this new program initiative will be an important part of our forthcoming CIDA Accreditation visit (most likely in late 2014).
-School of Architecture graduate students only.
+This position is a Full-Time Graduate Assistantship to provide administrative assistance and materials research and collection related to the continued development of the Materials Resource Center in the School of Architecture.
+Because the Interior Architecture Program focuses on the impact of materials on interior environments, this Center is a major teaching/learning resource for our students and faculty.
+In addition, this new program initiative will be an important part of all future CIDA Accreditation visits.

 The Graduate Assistant provides support and assistance to Art Galleries operations including: all exhibition installations; facility maintenance; update and expansion of electronic calendar listings, web page, and social media; assistance with publishing activities and press releases; Permanent Collection research, records, maintenance, storage, and display; help with management of work study students; support to The Maslow Collection; exhibition planning and gallery administration; educational outreach and interpretation activities; receptions, lectures, and special events.
 While the assistantship is challenging, it offers the opportunity to be part of a team in which the GA's aesthetic decisions and strengths are utilized and reflected in gallery installations and operations.
 Prior gallery experience a plus but not required; MFA students preferred but not essential.